amitchandhok7/Coffee-Sales-Analysis/README.md

 # Coffee-Sales-Analysis

-Topic: One of my goals in life is to open a local coffee shop that provides a unique flavour for those looking to try something different and still offer coffee for those on the go.
+One of my goals in life is to open a local coffee shop that provides a unique flavour for those looking to try something different and still offer coffee for those on the go.
 I understand that to properly run a coffee shop, I need to be able to manage sales and understand the performance of my items.

 I downloaded sample data from Kaggle.com to help me simulate what it would look like to track the coffee sales.
 Theres a few things I hope to answer from this simulation to help me decide what products I need in my future store: